 Example 3: The Township Board of the Township of ABC shall appoint three (3) members, and the Township Board of the Township of XYZ shall appoint three (3) members.
-The seventh member of the Joint Commission shall be appointed by the participating municipalities on a rotating basis with the Township of ABC initially appointing the seventh member to serve a term of [\\number\] years.
-Thereafter, the Township Board of the Township of XYZ shall appoint the seventh member to serve a term of [\number\] years, after which the appointment of the seventh member shall rotate between the participating municipalities for equal [\number\] year terms.
+The seventh member of the Joint Commission shall be appointed by the participating municipalities on a rotating basis with the Township of ABC initially appointing the seventh member to serve a term of [number] years.
+Thereafter, the Township Board of the Township of XYZ shall appoint the seventh member to serve a term of [number] years, after which the appointment of the seventh member shall rotate between the participating municipalities for equal [number] year terms.
+[End of commentary]

-Note on Section 5.a., Alternates:
+Commentary on Section 5.A., Alternates:

 While the act permits the appointment of alternates in MCL 125.135(a), having alternates is not required, and not recommended.
+[End of commentary]

-Continuation of Service. b.
+B. Continuation of Service.
 Regular members shall continue to serve until their replacement is appointed and assumes the duties of his or her position on the Joint Commission.
 When a member serves on a case involving a site plan approval, special land use permit request, planned unit development which is not a zoning amendment for a specific property, such member shall continue to serve in said case until a final decision is made, even if said member's term has expired.